opendaylight/transportpce/docs/developer-guide.rst

    TransportPCE architecture

-The current version of transportPCE is dedicated to the control of WDM transport infrastructure.
-OTN layer will be integrated in a later step.
+Fluorine, Neon and Sodium version of transportPCE are dedicated to the control of WDM transport infrastructure.
 The WDM layer is built from colorless ROADMs and transponders.

 The interest of using a controller to provision automatically services strongly relies on its ability to handle end to end optical services that spans through